siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

      - String

    * - **example**
-     - Usage examples for CLI ad API
+     - Usage examples for CLI and API
      - String

    * - **notes**